qtnc/6pad2/readme.md

 This is because Visual Studio's and GCC's ABI aren't eachother compatible.

 Note 2: 6pad++ binary is linked with msvcr100.dll instead of msvcrt.dll.
 This is an obligation because python34.dll has also been linked with msvcr100.dll and I don't have any control on python34.dll.
 This python34.dll, as well as the whole python library found in python34.zip, have been taken unmodified from the default python 3.4 windows installer available at <http://www.python.org/>.
 I just removed completely useless python modules.

+# License

+6pad++ is distributed as a free software with the GPL license version 3.
+For more information, please read license.txt.